Backdoor Attacks in Peer-to-Peer Federated Learning: Backdoor Attack Evaluation

 In this section we evaluate the effectiveness of the attacks presented in Section~\ref{sec:attacks}.
-We first introduce our methodology and show performance of our system under normal operation without attacks, then evaluate the effectiveness of attacks and defenses under several settings.
-We seek to answer the following questions: \begin{itemize} \item What is the most effective strategy for the attacker to select nodes for the backdoor attacks? \item What graph topology is more impacted by the attacks? \item What is the impact of node robustness to failures on backdoor attacks? \item How does training for longer impact the success of the attack? \end{itemize}
+We first introduce our experimental setup, then evaluate the effectiveness of attacks under several settings, by seeking to answer the following questions:

+\begin{itemize} \item What node selection strategy provides most benefit to the adversary? \item What graph topology is more impacted by attacks? \item How does compromising more peers affect the attack? \item What is the impact of link failures on backdoor attacks? \item How does the data distribution impact the attack? \item What is the effect of constraining the adversary to a limited view of the network?